 My Sister Eileen, 1942, Columbia Pictures.
 Starring Rosalind Russell, Brian Aherne, Janet Blair.
 Directed by Alexander Hall.
 B&W, 96 minutes.

-Ruth Sherwood (Rosalind Russell), a reporter for a Columbus daily newspaper, has written one of her finest reviews, raving about the performance of none other than her sister Eileen (Janet Blair) in that night’s opening performance of A Doll’s House.
-Problem is, she wrote the review the morning of the play, knowing she’d be too caught up in the evening’s festivities to complete it then — and the director replaced Eileen before the curtain rose.
+Ruth Sherwood (Rosalind Russell), a reporter for a Columbus daily newspaper, has written one of her finest reviews.
+In it she raves about the performance of none other than her sister Eileen (Janet Blair) in that night’s opening performance of A Doll’s House.
+Problem is, she wrote the review the morning of the play, knowing she’d be too caught up in the evening’s festivities to complete it then—and the director replaced Eileen before the curtain rose.

 The paper doesn’t hear about the cast change and runs the review anyway, and Ruth is fired.
 With few options and a dream of success, she decides to move to New York City.
 Eileen, starry-eyed about success on Broadway, goes with her.
-With only $100 between them, they head off.
+Sharing the mere $100 between them, they head off.

 Their lack of funds forces them to rent a basement apartment with no curtains, a broken window, and most notably, the occasional blast knocking pictures off the wall as work is done on the growing subway system.
 Then there are the ongoing interruptions from neighbors and former tenants to keep up with, and this is their first week in New York.

 While Eileen looks for work on the stage, Ruth, in desperation, takes her stories to the publisher of a once-renowned magazine now known for being boring and out-of-touch.
 She ends up leaving in a huff after a heated discussion with this stuffy man, but accidentally leaves her manuscript behind.
 Editor Robert Baker (Brian Aherne), who is looking to update the publication, finds himself intrigued by her stories.

 The sisters continue in their plagued apartment as they struggle to make it big, and success, it seems, it always just around the corner.
 But turning that corner doesn’t come easily.